MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/projectCommon/projectServiceAutomation/ContractLineInvoiceSchedule.md

 List of dates that shows when invoicing for this customer should be run.
 This list is used by the invoice creation job.

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/projectCommon/projectServiceAutomation/ContractLineInvoiceSchedule.cdm.json" target="_blank">GitHub</a>.

-## Instances

-Instances of this entity are listed below.

-- /crmCommon/projectCommon/projectServiceAutomation/ContractLineInvoiceSchedule

 ## Traits